mesg-foundation/docs/guide/marketplace/wallet.md

 # Wallet

-The wallet contains the Ethereum accounts that you will be able to use to interact with the Marketplace.
+The wallet contains the Ethereum accounts you can use to interact with the Marketplace.

-The wallet holds the private keys of the Ethereum accounts and never expose it.
+The wallet holds the private keys of the Ethereum accounts and never exposes them.

-::: tip Backup everything!
+::: tip Back up everything!
-Make sure to always backup the passphrase and the exported account to prevent loosing access to the account and thus your Ether or MESG Token!
+Make sure to always back up the passphrase and the exported account to prevent losing access to the account and thus your Ether or MESG Tokens!
 :::

 ## Create an account